 (b) The object and image distances are unknown, but the magnification equation, $M=-\frac{d_i}{d_o}$, relates them together.
 By convention, we know that a positive magnification indicates an upright image, so \[M=-\frac{d_i}{d_o}=+\frac 13\] Thus, we have $d_i=-\frac 13 d_o$.

-Putting $d_i$ and $f$ into the thin-lens equation, and solving for the unknown object distance we have \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-30}&=\frac{1}{d_o}+\frac{1}{-1/3 d_o}\\\\ \frac{1}{-30}&=\frac{1-3}{d_o} \end{align*} Rearranging the above expression, and solving for $d_o$ we have $d_o=60\,{\rm cm}$.
+Substituting $d_i$ and $f$ into the thin-lens equation, and solving for the unknown object distance, we have \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-30}&=\frac{1}{d_o}+\frac{1}{-1/3 d_o}\\\\ \frac{1}{-30}&=\frac{1-3}{d_o} \end{align*} Rearranging the above expression and solving for $d_o$, we have $d_o=60\,{\rm cm}$.
 Thus, the object should be 60 cm from the lens.

 (c) Using the thin-lens equation again and solving for the unknown image distance, we get \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{-30}&=\frac{1}{60}+\frac{1}{d_i}\\\\\Rightarrow \frac{1}{d_i}&=\frac{1}{-30}-\frac{1}{60}\\\\&=\frac{-2-1}{60}\end{align*} Thus, $d_i=-20\,{\rm cm}$.
 The image distance is negative, as expected for a virtual image.
 Consequently, the image is formed on the same side as the object.

 Problem (4): An object is located 20 cm to the left of an unknown lens.
-Its image is also formed 12 cm on the same side as the object. (a) Find the focal length of the lens? (b) Is the lens converging or diverging? (c) Determine the magnification of the lens.
+Its image is also formed 12 cm on the same side as the object. (a) Find the focal length of the lens. (b) Is the lens converging or diverging? (c) Determine the magnification of the lens.

 Solution: The object and image distances are $d_o=20\,{\rm cm}$ and $d_i=-12\,{\rm cm}$, respectively.

-(a) Substituting the known values into the thin-lens equation, we have \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{f}&=\frac{1}{20}+\frac{1}{-12}\\\\&=\frac{1}{-20}-\frac{1}{-12}\\\\ \Rightarrow d_i&=-7.5\quad {\rm cm}\end{align*} Therefore, the focal length is 7.5 cm.
+(a) Substituting the known values into the thin-lens equation, we have \begin{align*} \frac 1f&=\frac 1d_o+\frac 1d_i \\\\ \frac 1{f}&=\frac{1}{20}+\frac{1}{-12}\\\\&=\frac{1}{-20}-\frac{1}{-12}\\\\ \Rightarrow d_i&=-7.5\quad {\rm cm}\end{align*} Therefore, the focal length is $-7.5\,\rm cm$.

-(c) How much an object is enlarged by a lens is called the magnification, whose formula is the negative of the ratio of the image distance to the object distance.
-Therefore, we have \[M=-\frac{d_i}{d_o}=-\frac{-12}{20}=+0.6\] Positive magnification always indicates an upright image.
-Consequently, the image is formed smaller than the object, or precisely, 0.6 times the size of the object.
+(c) The degree to which an object is magnified by a lens is called the magnification.
+Its formula is the negative of the ratio of the image distance to the object distance.
+Therefore, we have \[M=-\frac{d_i}{d_o}=-\frac{-12}{20}=+0.6\] A positive magnification always indicates an upright image.
+Consequently, the image is smaller than the object, or precisely, $0.6$ times the size of the object.

-Overall, we pose a question about the diverging lens as follows:
+In summary, we pose a question about the diverging lens as follows:

-Question: For a diverging or concave lens, what kind of images can be formed, and under what conditions can those images be formed?
+Question: What kind of images can a diverging or concave lens form, and under what conditions can those images be formed?

-(i) A diverging lens can form only virtual images from a real object in front of it, regardless of the location of the object.
+(i) A diverging lens can only form virtual images from a real object in front of it, regardless of the location of the object.

 (ii) The images are smaller in size than the object.